-Sam Hopper serves as Community Engagement Coordinator, working closely to connect the global WFN community through virtual events, communications, and new tools and research for boosting collective learning and knowledge.
+Sam Hopper serves as Community Engagement Manager, working closely to connect the global WFN community through virtual events, communications, and new tools and research for boosting collective learning and knowledge.

 One of Sam’s passions and a common theme across her professional and volunteer work has been connecting people with the tools and resources needed to achieve their goals.